conversation/gitbook-to-md/README.md

 ## GitBook Hints

-Hints _(aka 'call-outs' or 'admonitions')_ are not natively supported in Markdown.
-For now, they are rendered as a block quote.
+[GitBook Hints](https://docs.gitbook.com/content-creation/blocks/hint) _(aka ['call-outs'](https://docs.readme.com/rdmd/docs/callouts) or ['admonitions'](https://squidfunk.github.io/mkdocs-material/reference/admonitions/))_ are not natively supported in Markdown.
+For now, they are rendered as a block quote with an emoji, e.g.:

+> ⏹️ An informational hint

 ## Images in GitBook